-Support for sustainable private forestry
+PRIVATE FORESTRY SERVICE QUEENSLANDSupport for sustainable private forestry

 A non-for-profit organisation dedicated to ecologically sustainable private forestry.

 With several highly skilled and experienced staff, PFSQ has been working for the past 17 years to improve the quality and viability of the private forest resource in Australia.
 Any profits generated must be used to further the Objectives of the Association.
-Click the link below to read the objectives.

-We are located in Gympie, Queensland’s largest and most diverse forestry region, with significant hardwood eucalypt and exotic softwood plantations, hoop pine resource and a strong native forest industry.
+We are located in Gympie, one of Queensland’s largest and most diverse forestry region, with significant stands of hardwood eucalypt and softwood plantations, and a strong native forest industry.
 PFSQ field operations extend all over Queensland and northern NSW with regular consultancy work in Japan, Papua New Guinea and the Solomon Islands.
 PFSQ combines life-long experience in forest management industries with a team of motivated individuals from forestry, environmental science, agribusiness, horticulture, law, tertiary education and forest research backgrounds.
 The team brings together a range of expertise in all levels of vegetation management, forest establishment and management, harvesting and marketing, planning and assessment, stand inventory and valuation, forest research, advanced GIS and mapping, growth modelling, cost benefit analysis, fire management, infrastructure establishment and maintenance, general construction, integrated grazing, as well as representation at a regional, state and federal level of forest policy.

 The result is a method of natural resource management that integrates productive land-use systems with best practice vegetation management; weed management, infrastructure and erosion mitigation.
 Total Landscape Management offers a dynamic, cost effective resilient and productive system of natural resource management that successfully addresses a broad range of environmental constraints and caters to a diverse demographic of landholders and primary producers.